José Romera

-José Antonio Romera Navarro (born 8 September 1987) is a Spanish professional footballer who plays for CF La Nucía as a right back.
+José Antonio Romera Navarro (born 8 September 1987) is a Spanish professional footballer who plays for Utiel as a right back.

 Football career

 Early career

 Born in Xirivella, Valencian Community, Romera was a Levante UD youth graduate.
 After making his senior debut while on loan at Tercera División side CD Onda in the 2006–07 season, he returned to Levante and was assigned to the reserve team in Segunda División B.

 In 2008 Romera signed for CF Gandía in the fourth division.
 An immediate first-choice, he achieved promotion to the third division in 2010.

 Czech Republic

 In 2012, Romera signed for Czech team FK Dukla Prague after impressing on a trial.
 He made his professional debut on 10 August 2012, coming on as a late substitute for Jan Pázler in a 4–0 home routing of FK Teplice.

 Romera signed a new two-year deal with the club on 5 July 2013.
 He scored his first professional goal on 23 August, netting the opener in a 1–1 home draw against FK Mladá Boleslav.

 Romera signed a three-year contract with fellow league team FK Baumit Jablonec on 28 May 2014.
 A regular starter during his first season, he only featured sparingly in his second.